addyosmani/backbone-fundamentals/index.md

 ![](http://codebyexample.info/wp-content/uploads/2012/04/Screen-Shot-2012-04-30-at-12.27.32-AM.png)

-As you can see the date and keywords looks a bit weird.
+As you can see the date and keywords look a bit weird.
 The date delivered from the server is converted into a JavaScript Date object and when applied to the underscore template it will use the toString() function to display it.
 There isn’t very good support for formatting dates in JavaScript so we will use the dateFormat jQuery plugin to fix this.
-Go ahead and download it from here and put it in your js folder.
+Go ahead and download it from [here](http://github.com/phstc/jquery-dateFormat) and put it in your js folder.
 Then go ahead and change  index.html like this:

 ```html
 <body>